Coping with FOUR

 I do the school run whilst The Nanny stays at home with the twins.

-Bottle at 11:30 and lunch at 12:30.
-We normally go out in this time, a dog walk or meet friends for coffee.
+We normally go out in this time, a dog walk or meet friends for coffee, playgroup.

 The Nanny arrives at 3 in time for me to go and do the school run.

-The older two change into casual clothes and we do any home work at the dinner table whilst I cook dinner.
+The older two change into casual clothes and we do any home work at the dinner table or rush off to the 5 thousand clubs then I cook dinner.

 The children all tend to eat the same dinner.
 If I’m organised I will have made a cottage pie or spag bol during the twins afternoon nap.